-- 1 (creation) = new message - 2 (modification) = not used (if used, it shall be handled like status 1)
+- 1 (creation) = new message - 2 (modification) = not used (if used, it shall be handled like status 1) - 3 (deletion) = error in message content, message is deleted.

 To allow the recipient to find the message, which shall be deleted, the best option is to populate the SenderReference element in each message and to refer to that reference for deletion - i.e. the content of SenderReference of the message with status 3 shall be the same as the original one with status 1, that shall be deleted.
 It is recommended to use the message identifier to populate the SenderReference element to ensure uniqueness.